bullinteractive/html-starter/README.md

 ### Gulp Usage

-1. Check for Node and npm

-   Make sure that you've installed Node and npm before attempting to install gulp by running the following commands in your terminal.

-   `$ node -v`

-   `$ npm -v`

-   *If they are not found, follow the instructions found on the [Node.js website](https://nodejs.org/en/).*

-2. Install the Gulp CLI (Command Line Interface) by running the following in your terminal.

-   `$ npm install --global gulp-cli`

-3. To install the dependencies, traverse position yourself in the project folder by traversing via terminal using the cd command and install using npm by running the command below:<br />
+1. To install the dependencies, traverse position yourself in the project folder by traversing via terminal using the cd command and install using npm by running the command below:<br />

    `$ npm install`